immutable/zkevm-bridge-contracts/bootstrap/README.md

 ROOT_CHAIN_NAME=
 ROOT_RPC_URL=
 ROOT_CHAIN_ID=
+## The IMX token address on root chain.
 IMX_ROOT_ADDR=
+## The Wrapped ETH token address on the root chain.
 WETH_ROOT_ADDR=
-ADMIN_EOA_SECRET= (Note: Use private key string or "ledger" if using hardware wallet) AXELAR_EOA=
+## The private key for the admin EOA or "ledger" if using hardware wallet.
+ADMIN_EOA_SECRET=
+## The Axelar address for receive initial funding.
+AXELAR_EOA=
+## The amount of fund Axelar requested, unit is in IMX or 10^18 Wei.
 AXELAR_FUND=
+# The address to perform child bridge upgrade.
+CHILD_PROXY_ADMIN=
+# The address to perform root adaptor upgrade.
+ROOT_PROXY_ADMIN=
 ```
 3. Fund deployer
 ```